N8VEM: Creation and operation

-There are several N8VEM designs starting with a single-board computer carrying a Z80 microprocessor designed to run CP/M and similar operating systems.
-It was created in 2008 by Andrew Lynch.
+There are several N8VEM designs starting with a single-board computer carrying a Zilog Z80 microprocessor designed to run CP/M and similar operating systems.
 Contrasted with the P112, which has some surface-mount components, the N8VEM SBC uses only through-hole components, consistent with the design philosophy that building should be within the skills and resources of non-professional hobbyists.
-The project has also developed boards for other processors including Z180, Intel 80188, MOS 6502, Motorola 6809, 68000 and 68030.
+The project also developed boards for other CPUs, including the Zilog Z180, the Intel 80188, the MOS Technology 6502, and the Motorola 6809, 68000 and 68030.

-The N8VEM boards are designed with the free KiCad Electronic design automation (EDA) toolset.
-Printed circuit board routing provided by FreeRouting.net.
+The N8VEM boards were designed with the free KiCad electronic design automation (EDA) toolset.
+Printed circuit board routing was provided by FreeRouting.net.
 Software is developed in Z80/8085 assembly language using the MS-DOS Telemark Cross Assembler program (TASM), as well as the open source Small Device C Compiler.
 A major design goal is to use freely available tools to the maximum extent possible.
-The printed circuit board design is supplemented using component libraries available at KiCad Libraries, specifically the Zilog Z80 CPU and Intel 8255 PPI chips.
+The printed circuit board design is supplemented using component libraries available at KiCad Libraries, specifically the Zilog Z80 CPU and Intel 8255 Programmable Peripheral Interface (PPI) chips.

-The design philosophy encourages low cost development and assembly by hobbyist amateurs using common tools such as 25 watt soldering iron, multimeter, logic probe (optional), and common hand tools.
+The design philosophy encourages low cost development and assembly by hobbyist amateurs using common tools such as a 25-watt soldering iron, a multimeter, a logic probe (optional), and common hand tools.
 An oscilloscope is recommended but not required.
-Some basic electronic skills are helpful although the printed circuit boards are designed for relative beginners.
+Some basic electronics skills are helpful, although the printed circuit boards are designed for relative beginners.

-There are numerous N8VEM components available including ECB and S-100 backplane boards, allow processor and expansion boards to be connected.
+There are numerous N8VEM components available including ECB and S-100 backplane boards, allowing processor and expansion boards to be connected.
 Other components include video boards, disk controllers, peripheral expansion, and prototyping boards.

-In response to interest from members, the N8VEM homebrew computing project has collaborated in developing a range of boards for the S-100 bus.
+In response to interest from members, the N8VEM homebrew computing project collaborated in developing a range of boards for the S-100 bus.
 These can be used to build new systems from scratch on that historic industry standard platform, or to restore and enhance vintage S-100 systems preserved from the 1970s and 1980s.
-Most of the S-100 board initial design work has been contributed by John Monahan of s100computers.com, with board layout, prototyping and testing contributed by Andrew Lynch and other N8VEM supporters.
-Some of these S-100 boards provide enhanced capabilities beyond what was available on original S-100 machines, some are replacements for historic S-100 boards, and other board projects aim to apply the convenient bus architecture to processor families beyond the 8080/Z80 CPUs for which the bus standard was originally designed: notably 6502, 68000, and later Intel processor types.
+Most of the S-100 board's initial design work was contributed by John Monahan of s100computers.com, with board layout, prototyping and testing contributed by Andrew Lynch and other N8VEM supporters.
+Some of these S-100 boards provide enhanced capabilities beyond what was available on original S-100 machines, some are replacements for historic S-100 boards, and others aim to apply the convenient bus architecture to processor families beyond the 8080/Z80 CPUs for which the bus standard was originally designed: notably, the 6502, the 68000, and later Intel CPUs.